cfengine/documentation/reference/functions/max.markdown

 **Description:** Return the maximum of the items in `list` according to `sortmode` (same sort modes as in `sort()`, which see).

+`list` can be a data container or a regular list.

 [%CFEngine_function_attributes(list, sortmode)%]

 **Example:**